sunrise on the hill out my window one morning this week

 The nights, though, those were late.
 Both my parents bowled in leagues and stayed up late on those nights.
 All nights they watched late night TV.

-We had bedtimes, though my brother and I stayed away quietly, especially if the TV was on loud and we couldn’t fall asleep.
+We had bedtimes, though my brother and I stayed awake quietly, especially if the TV was on loud and we couldn’t fall asleep.

 On weekdays, I’d stay up until midnight with homework.
 I was a slow reader, underliner, and note-taker.
 I worked for my good grades.